ruanrf/ruanrf/README.md

-:mag: *in search for an entry-level web development opportunity.*
+:mag: *searching for an entry-level web development opportunity.*